dbohdan/embedded-scripting-languages/README.md

 # Contributing

 Your contributions are welcome!
+I am looking for language implementations that are either actively maintained or largely "done" and have a free (*libre*) license.
+Non-copyleft licenses are preferred, but limited-scope copyleft (e.g., the LGPL for a VM or the GPL for a bytecode compiler that isn't needed at runtime) is fine.
 Please submit a pull request or create an issue to add a new language to the list.

 # License